6 Home Problems Inspectors Hate to See and How to Fix Them

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

-Bulge in Washing Machine Hose?
+Bulge in Washing Machine Hose

-A bulging washing machine hose is an emergency.
+A bulging washing machine hose is an emergency home problem that you must address immediately.
 It may burst next year, next week or right now.
 But it will fail and it won’t just leak — it will gush.
 In just a few minutes, it can do thousands of dollars in damage.

 How to Fix a Bulge in a Washing Machine Hose

 Your rubber hoses may have bulged because your water pressure was too high.
 It shouldn’t be more than 80 psi.
 If it is, install a pressure-reducing valve (PRV) before you damage other appliances and fixtures in your house.
 If you already have a PRV, it may be set too high or due for replacement.

 Stains Around a Bath Fan?

 If you live in a cold climate, there’s a good chance the warm, moist air from the bathroom is condensing inside the duct and the water is seeping back down into the fan housing.
 It’s soaking the drywall around the fan and may be ruining your fan motor or even the framing components in your attic.